alexinachong/microjournal/README.md

-# Microjournal
+# Write Away
-### Microjournal is a micro-journaling app that imposes a maximum character count as a low-commitment alternative to typical blogging services
+### Write Away is a micro-journaling app that imposes a maximum character count as a low-commitment alternative to typical blogging services

 ## Background and Overview
 Many people like the idea of keeping a journal, but find the actual act of writing consistently everyday to be a daunting or time-consuming endeavor that can be difficult to integrate with their other responsibilities.
-Microjournal is a private micro-journal that enforces a maximum character limit to encourage a regular, but low-commitment approach to journaling.
+Write Away is a private micro-journal that enforces a maximum character limit to encourage a regular, but low-commitment approach to journaling.

 ## MVPs and Functionality
 ### MVPs